Meet Sherman Allen.

 He claims to be an “apostle” “pastor” and a “prophet.”

-The official website for his church, Christ Cathedral Church in Arlington, Texas, boasts that “Numerous documented miracles have been noted at the hands of this 21st century Prophet and Apostle.”
+The official website for his religious institution, Christ Cathedral Church in Arlington, Texas, boasts that “Numerous documented miracles have been noted at the hands of this 21st century Prophet and Apostle.”

 What it fails to mention is that numerous documented assaults have also been noted at the hands of Allen.

-On Allen’s occultism, an anonymous woman who lived with Allen and knew him personally claimed that when she met him in 1982 — he was sitting at a table giving “spiritual readings” with a crystal ball.
-He practiced Voodoo-influenced “spiritualism” in a South Fort Worth candle shop — a shop that specialized in selling occult paraphernalia.
+Regarding Allen’s occultism, an anonymous woman who lived with Allen and personally knew him claimed that when she met him in 1982 — he was sitting at a table giving “spiritual readings” with a crystal ball.
+He practiced Voodoo-influenced “spiritualism” in a South Fort Worth, Texas candle shop — a shop that specialized in selling occult paraphernalia.

-According to the anonymous woman, Allen burned Satanic candles both at the home that he and his mother shared and in his stepfather’s church, Allen Memorial Spiritual Pentecostal Temple — a church which blended Roman Catholicism with Voodoo and Pentecostalism.
-He even had business cards advertising his dark craft.
+According to the anonymous woman, Allen burned Satanic candles both at the home that he and his mother shared and in his stepfather’s religious institution, Allen Memorial Spiritual Pentecostal Temple — a religious institution which blended Roman Catholicism with Voodoo and Pentecostalism.
+Allen even had business cards advertising his dark craft.

-Over the years, Allen climbed the ecclesiastical ladder of fame in COGIC and Black Pentecostal circles.
-He made a big name for himself and became friends with prominent leaders such as Charles E. Blake (the current presiding bishop of COGIC), T.D.
+Over the years, Allen climbed the ecclesiastical ladder of fame in COGIC (the Church of God in Christ) and Black Pentecostal circles.
+He made a big name for himself and became friends with prominent religious leaders such as Charles E. Blake (the current presiding bishop of COGIC), T.D.
 Jakes, and Juanita Bynum.
-Like many others, his rise to fame in Black Pentecostalism was followed by a million dollar home, bodyguards, and armor-bearers.
+Like many other wolves in sheep’s clothing, Allen’s rise to fame in Black Pentecostalism was followed by a million dollar home, bodyguards, and armor-bearers.

 Carrie Drake, a former member of Shiloh Institutional COGIC, filed a lawsuit against Allen, alleging that he beat her, physically assaulted her, and forced her to undress.
-When Drake was only 13, Allen received her mother’s permission to “discipline” her.
+When Drake was only thirteen years old, Allen received her mother’s permission to “discipline” her.
 Drake said that she miscarried after an attack.
 Allen has denied all of the allegations.
-Drake is only one out of many minor girls who were assaulted by Allen, with “permission” from their parents — some of them even had broken bones.
+Drake is only one out of many underage girls who were allegedly assaulted by Allen, with “permission” from their parents — some of them even had broken bones.